 This is the most common solution for mamas that cannot find a crib for short moms.
-Using alternatives like stools add to your height and enable you to reach in easily.
+Using alternatives like stools adds to your height and enables you to reach in easily.
 They add a few inches to your height.

 A step stool is a transportable device made from plastic or wood.
 This gives you the height to interact with your baby easily when your crib height is too high.